MuntashirAkon/AppManager/docs/guide/app-details-page.md

 - **Clear Cache.** Clear app cache only.
 There is not any Android-way to clear app cache.
 Therefore, it needs root permission to clear cache from the app's internal storage.
 - **Install.** Install an apk opened using any third-party app.
 This button is only displayed for an external apk that hasn't been installed.
 - **What's New.** This button is displayed for an apk that has higher version code than the installed one.
 Clicking on this button displays a dialog consisting of differences in a version control manner.
 The information it displays include _version_, _trackers_, _permissions_, _components_, _signatures_ (checksum changes), _features_, _shared libraries_ and _sdk_.
-- **Update.** Displayed for an apk that has the higher version code than the installed one.
+- **Update.** Displayed for an app that has a higher version code than the installed app.
+- **Reinstall.** Displayed for an app that has the same version code as the installed app.
+- **Downgrade.** Displayed for an app that has a lower version code than the installed app.
 - **Manifest.** Clicking on this button displays the app's manifest file in a separate page.
 The manifest file can be wrapped or unwrapped using the corresponding toggle button (on the top-right side) or can be saved to you shared storage using the save button.
-- **εxodus.** Clicking on this button displays the app's tracker information.
+- **Scanner.** Clicking on this button displays the app's tracker and library information.
 At first, it scans the app to extract a list of classes.
-Then the class list is matched with a number of tracking signatures.
-After that, a scan summary is displayed in an alert dialog.
-If you accidentally close this dialog box, you can see it again using the corresponding option in the menu.
-If the app has tracker classes, they will be displayed as a list within this page. _See also: [εxodus page][exodus_page]_
+Then the class list is matched with a number of signatures.
+After that, a scan summary is displayed. _See also: [Scanner page][scanner]_
 - **Shared Prefs.** Clicking on this button displays a list of shared preferences used by the app.
 Clicking on a preference item in the list opens the [Shared Preferences Editor page][3].
 This option is only visible to the root users.
 - **Databases.** Clicking on this button displays a list of databases used by the app.
 This needs more improvements and a database editor which might be added in future.
 This option is only visible to the root users.
 - **Aurora.** Opens the app in _Aurora Droid_.
 The option is only visible if _Aurora Droid_ is installed.